Cholera and other waterborne diseases

 Reduced access to clean water and sanitation creates the perfect conditions for cholera to develop, and lots of people cramped into small spaces such as shelters or refugee camps means the disease can spread very rapidly.

-Giving out hygiene kits is therefore often a vital part of our response to humanitarian crises – from the Haiti earthquake in 2010 to the mudslide in Sierra Leone in August 2017.
+Giving out hygiene kits is therefore often a vital part of our response to humanitarian crises – from the Haiti earthquake in 2010 to the ongoing Rohingya refugee crisis.

 Hygiene and handwashing